-Compared to other tax planning services, TaxAct’s prices are more affordable and the options don’t have a large price difference between them.
+Compared to some other tax filing services, TaxAct’s prices are more affordable and the options don’t have a large price difference between them.
 For the most part, the different options have similar features.
 Unlike its competitors, TaxAct does not offer a large increase in features as plans get more expensive.
-The only big differences between options are the forms and schedules available – the more expensive the plan, the more complex your financial needs.
+The only big differences between options are the forms and schedules available.
+In other words, the more expensive the plan, the more complex your financial needs.

 Who Is TaxAct For?

 If you’re looking for an affordable tax filing service that covers all the basics, TaxAct is a good option.
 TaxAct offers a variety of plans, each targeted at slightly different financial situations.
 Whether you’re a student or a business owner, you’re able to get the maximum refunds available at an affordable cost.
-There are also tools that guide you through the process and unlimited phone support.
+There are also tools that guide you through the process and unlimited tax expert support.

 TaxAct is a particularly good fit for those who have simple returns and don’t need many extra features.
 It’s known as a no-nonsense tax service – it isn’t the fanciest one out there, but it gets the job done.
 The interface is clean and straightforward.

 What’s the Catch?

 In addition, TaxAct isn’t the fanciest service out there.
 Its interface is user-friendly enough that it’s easy to input information, but it can appear a bit plain.
 It uses an interview approach, like other filing services, but is not as interactive as some other services.